jeisner/treebank-scripts/README.md

 ## Overview

-Each script is documented through initial comments.
-For an explanation of how some of these scripts are pipelined in a typical case, see section 6.2 ("Data Preparation") of [Jason Eisner's Ph.D. thesis](http://cs.jhu.edu/~jason/papers/#eisner-2001-thesis).

 The scripts read and write files in a common format.
 To convert from the original Penn Treebank to this format, use the oneline script.
 Some features of the format:

 - one sentence or rule per line